 A French Bulldog's coat is short and fine and comes in a variety colours with the accepted colours for Kennel Club registration being as follows:

-The dominant colour is brindle, then fawn with pied being less common than the other colours.
+The dominant color is brindle, then fawn with pied being less common than the other colours.
 Breed clubs do not recognise any other colours or patterns.
 A dog's skin should be soft and loose, especially at the head and shoulders, forming the French Bulldog's characteristic folds and wrinkles.